Ascensao/c_sharp_keylogger/README.md

 # c_sharp_keylogger

-This is a keylogger for Windows that camuflages as a windows driver, record all the keystrokers of the victim and upload to a MySQL database.
-Also can list and upload files to a FTP server, get network data as Wi-Fi list and passwords, delete files, self destruct function.
+This is a keylogger for Windows that camouflages as a windows driver, records all the victim's keystrokes, and uploads to a MySQL database.
+Also can list and upload files to an FTP server, get network data as Wi-Fi list and passwords, delete files, self destruct function.